Authentication REST API

 The redirect flow allows you to pass a URL to your end-users which they will open in a browser.

 In a redirect flow, end-users are redirected several times during the authentication session.
-At the end of this redirect chain, end-users are routed to the "success callbackUrl" for that specific session.
-This should be an endpoint at your backend system.
-Your backend will then get the authentication session from our endpoint, which includes the information about the authenticated person (subject).
+At the end of this redirect chain, end-users are routed to the success callbackUrl, which corresponds to a location in your backend.
+Then, you can consume the result from the authentication session from the Authentication REST API.
+This includes information about the authenticated user (for example, subject).

 Sequence diagram example